ImVictorM/ECommerceManagement/docs/Categories/Categories.md

 ]
 ```

-### Get Product Category by Id
+## Get Product Category by Id

 Retrieves a product category by its identifier.
-No authentication is required.

 ```js
 GET "/products/categories/{{id_category}}"
 ```

-#### Response Format
+### Response Format

 - 200 OK: The request was approved and the product category was returned.
+- 404 NOT_FOUND: The product category being queried does not exist.

+Example Response:

 ```json
 {